ANNarchy/ANNarchy/docs/example/NeuralField.rst

 Model overview
 --------------------

 Each population consists of N*N neurons, with N=20.
-The ``input`` population is solely used to represent inputs for ``focus``.
+The ``Input`` population is solely used to represent inputs for ``Focus``.
 The firing rate of each neuron is defined by a simple equation:

 .. math::